-Tamper-evident tape is pre-installed over the interface module face plate, providing visible evidence of any attempt to remove the interface card to obtain access to the internal components of the module.
+A tamper-evident seal is factory installed over the interface module face plates, providing visible evidence of any attempt to remove the interface cards to obtain access to the internal components of the module.

-Any attempt to remove the module cover is considered tampering; access to the cryptographically relevant components of the module requires the cover to be removed.
-Removal of the cover requires removal of the network interface card which triggers the Tamper Switch.
+Any attempts to remove the module cover are considered tampering; access to the cryptographically relevant components of the module requires the cover to be removed.
+Removal of the cover requires removal of the network interface cards which in triggers the Tamper Switch.
 When the module detects tampering it destroys the cryptographic keys and unprotected CSPs automatically, then returns to an uncertified state and remains in that state until it is re-certified.